-Fig. 3 Extraction kinetics of 5-CQA (incremental yield on dry biomass vs. progressive extraction cycle) from (a) delipidized GCB and (b) delipidized CS. % of 5-CQA and % of caffeine in each extract from (c) delipidized GCB and (d) delipidized CS.
+Fig. 3 - Extraction kinetics of 5-CQA (incremental yield on dry biomass vs. progressive extraction cycle) from a) delipidized GCB and b) delipidized CS. % of 5-CQA and % of caffeine in each extract from c) delipidized GCB and d) delipidized CS.
 Dashed lines represent the % of 5-CQA obtained by solvent-method.

-Besides the 5-CQA recovery, it was also interesting to quantify, cycle by cycle during the sc-CO2 extraction process, the 5-CQA content of each extract, as a necessary dataset to study how the selectivity towards chlorogenic acids varies over the time of sc-CO2 extraction.
-Explicative data are displayed in Table 1 in the last column, where it appears evident that supercritical extracts are enriched in chlorogenic acids more than the solvent-based samples, confirming the increased selectivity of the sc-CO2 technique.
-GCB solvent-based extract contains only 11.7% of 5-CQA, while one of the extracts obtained in sc-CO2 reaches 16.8%.
-Results are even more rewarding when considering coffee silverskin: solvent-based extract contains only 2.1% of 5-CQA, while an sc-CO2 extract reaches 33.9%.
+Besides the 5-CQA recovery, it was also interesting to quantify, cycle by cycle during sc-CO $2$ extraction process, the 5-CQA content of each extract, as a necessary dataset to study how the selectivity towards chlorogenic acids varies over the time of sc-CO $2$ extraction.
+Explicative data are displayed in Table 1 in the last column, where it appears evident that supercritical extracts are enriched in chlorogenic acids more than the solvent-based samples, confirming the increased selectivity of the sc-CO $2$ technique.
+GCB solvent-based extract contains only 11.7% of 5-CQA, while one of the extracts obtained in sc-CO $2$ reaches 16.8%.
+Results are even more rewarding when considering coffee silverskin: solvent based extract contains only 2.1% of 5-CQA, while a sc-CO $2$ extract reaches 33.9%.

-Apart from these data, relative to the most rewarding sc-CO2 extracts (in terms of 5-CQA content), the % of 5-CQA in each extract changes during the extraction kinetics under supercritical conditions.
-Fig. 3c and d are explicative.
-The dashed lines represent the 5-CQA enrichment in the conventional extracts, while each point of the plot represents the sc-CO2 samples' enrichment in terms of 5-CQA content.
+Apart from these data, relative to the most rewarding sc- CO_2 extracts (in terms of 5-CQA content), the % of 5-CQA in each extract changes during the extraction kinetics in supercritical conditions.
+Figure 3c and 3d are explicative.
+The dashed lines represent the 5-CQA enrichment in the conventional extracts, while each point of the plot represents the sc- CO_2 samples enrichment in terms of 5-CQA content.
 For GCB, the trend is oscillating.
-This might be explained by the non-micronized biomass particles hindering the mass transfer processes and hence releasing phenolics in a non-linear way, being trapped inside different channels' sizes and morphologies.
-Anyhow, most of the extracted samples display enhanced 5-CQA content compared to the solvent-based extract, with most of the points above the dashed line.
-Interestingly, the caffeine content follows a complementary behavior: samples characterized by a high content of caffeine are composed of low content of 5-CQA and vice versa, as clearly visible in Fig. 3c and d.
+This might be explained by the non-micronized biomass particles, hindering the mass transfer processes and hence releasing phenolics in a non-linear way, being trapped inside different channels' sizes and morphologies.
+Anyhow, most of the extracted samples display an enhanced 5-CQA content compared to the solvent-based extract, with most of the points laying above the dashed line.
+Interestingly, the caffeine content follows a complementary behavior: samples characterized by a high content of caffeine are composed by low content of 5-CQA and vice versa, as clearly visible in Figures 3c and 3d.